McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 Character casing is relevant!

-- the `name` setting in your `config.toml` must match the key you used for the store in your `layouts/partials/shortcode/myshortcode.html`.
+- the `name` setting in your `config.toml` must match the key (with a `has` prefixed) you used for the store in your `layouts/partials/shortcode/myshortcode.html`.
-- the key on `params.relearn.dependencies` in your `config.toml` must match the file name of your loader file.
+- the key on `params.relearn.dependencies` in your `config.toml` must match the base file name of your loader file.

 See the `math`, `mermaid` and `openapi` shortcodes for examples.